gabefletch/DeltaBlock/README.md

 [View DeltaBlock's Denylist here.](https://github.com/gabefletch/DeltaBlock/blob/main/denylist.md)<br>
 In addition to this Denylist, DeltaBlock also utilizes an internal Allowlist to allow certain trusted domains through.<br>
 [View DeltaBlock's Allowlist here.](https://github.com/gabefletch/DeltaBlock/blob/main/allowlist.md)
+# Known Issues
+## Meta Apps Connectivity
+- Using DeltaBlock has been known to cause issues with sites and apps by Meta (ie. Facebook, Instagram).<br>
+This issue is difficult to resolve based on how NextDNS domain allowing works; simply allowing `instagram.com` or `facebook.com` would also allow all ad subdomains, meaning that all Meta ad domains need to be manually entered.<br>

+**Work Around:** Temporarily disable DeltaBlock.<br>
 # Changes
 ## v2.1.1
 31 January 2024